Tech Brief: Workspace app

 To speed up the initial deployment, the Workspace app only incorporates the engines associated with subscribed resources.
 If the organization does not subscribe to SaaS and web app resources, Workspace app does not deploy related engines.

-The embedded browser engine keeps SaaS and web apps contained within the Workspace app instead of launching them on a locally installed and unmanaged browser.
-With the embedded browser, Workspace app is able to intercept user-selected hyperlinks in SaaS and web apps and request a risk analysis before approving, denying, or isolating access.
-In the embedded browser, enhanced security policies can
+The enterprise browser engine keeps SaaS and web apps contained within the Workspace app instead of launching them on a locally installed and unmanaged browser.
+With the enterprise browser, Workspace app is able to intercept user-selected hyperlinks in SaaS and web apps and request a risk analysis before approving, denying, or isolating access.
+In the enterprise browser, enhanced security policies can

 - Restrict clipboard access: Disables cut, copy, and paste operations between the app and the endpoint’s clipboard.